DANA Indonesia saves 47% with Notion – a success story

 Step 1 — Map your stack and costs (2 hours)

-List every tool touching project delivery, documentation, and approvals.
+List every tool involved in project delivery, documentation, and approvals.
 Tag the owner, use case, and annual cost.
-Highlight duplicates (e.g., multiple doc tools).
+Highlight duplicates (e.g., multiple document tools).

 Step 2 — Create a Projects hub (30–60 mins)

-Spin up a Projects database with properties: Owner, Team, Status, Priority, Due date, Dependencies, Links (SOP/Brief), and Rollups (effort, cycle time).
-Build three views: Team board, Executive list, and Calendar.
+Develop a Projects database including properties: Owner, Team, Status, Priority, Due Date, Dependencies, Links (SOP/Brief), and Rollups (effort, cycle time).
+Create three views: Team Board, Executive List, and Calendar.

 Step 3 — Add templates (1–2 hours)